stuartellis/sve-personal-website/content/articles/mac-setup.md

 export PATH="/usr/local/bin:/usr/local/sbin:~/bin:$PATH"
 ```

-You need to close all terminal windows for this change to take effect.
+You need to close all of your terminal windows for this change to take effect.

 To check that Homebrew is installed correctly, run this command in a terminal window: